jinwood/jinwood.github.io/data/authors/default.md

 ### Hobbies and Interests

 I'm a huge music fan and I love exploring different genres.
 You can often find me at concerts or festivals, soaking in the live experience.
 Travel's been a big part of my life.
 I've been lucky enough to visit many countries.
 I'm also into gaming.
-I really like indie games like Slay the Spire and enjoy the competitive scene of CS GO.
+I really like indie games like Slay the Spire and enjoy the competitive scene of Counterstrike.
 I try to stay fit.
 I practice Brazilian Jiu-Jitsu, but I'm taking a little break right now due to an injury.